I lost the hunger to play more cricket: Mitchell Johnson

-Aussie pacer Johnson says lack of desire to enjoy cricket on tough days prompted him to retire from international formats
+Australian pacer Mitchell Johnson says lack of desire to enjoy cricket on tough days prompted him to retire from international formats of the game

 Perth: Moments after leaving the field for the final time, Mitchell Johnson looked back on his storied international career and declared: “I feel like I’ve done enough”.